eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       **SEE OUR 2010 - 2019 HIGHLIGHTS BELOW**

-      **[As you read, along, listen to our curated Spotify playlist with songs selected specially for each program.
+      **[As you read along, listen to our curated Spotify playlist with songs selected specially for each program.
 Can you find the connection?\!](https://open.spotify.com/playlist/7hBAMhv1SZSRzAGkQeJZWc){:
       target="_blank"}**